dogweather/forkful/content/en/cpp/html-and-the-web/downloading-a-web-page.md

   \ to\u2026"
 lastmod: '2024-03-13T22:45:00.356429-06:00'
 model: gpt-4-1106-preview
-summary: "Downloading a web page simply means fetching its content, usually in HTML\
-  \ format, to either view or process locally.
-Programmers download web pages to\u2026"
+summary: Downloading a web page simply means fetching its content, usually in HTML format, to either view or process locally.
 title: Downloading a web page
 weight: 42
 ---